meaningcrisis/meaningcrisis.github.io/docs/contribute.md

 Everyone is free to contribute.
 If you're interested, send a short email to [jakob@awakeningfromthemeaningcrisis.com](mailto:jakob@awakeningfromthemeaningcrisis.com).

-The table below shows the current status for all lectures.
+The table below shows the current status for all lectures and thus gives an overview of what still needs to be done.

 | Episode Number  | Automated Transcription | Corrected Transcription |